 It’s made with only dry ingredients, so lasts indefinitely, and you can take it away with you without any mess occurring from the oils in DIY toothpastes.
 This super simple homemade tooth powder will not only help keep teeth clean, but may help remineralise them too!

-The main ingredient in this tooth powder recipe is bentonite clay, which binds to and draws out heavy metals and toxins (a big plus for the mouth, as it’s a gateway for viruses, pathogens, and bacteria to enter the body), as well as delivers a hit of minerals and alkalises the mouth.
+The main ingredient in this tooth powder recipe is bentonite clay, which binds to and draws out heavy metals and toxins – a big plus for the mouth as it’s a gateway for viruses, pathogens and bacteria to enter the body – delivers a hit of minerals, and alkalises the mouth.

-The other ingredients used in this recipe help support oral health, too:
+The other ingredients used help support oral health, too:

-- Calcium powder – provides an extra boost calcium (essential mineral for healthy teeth) and also helps to whiten.
+- Calcium powder: Provides an extra boost of calcium – essential for healthy teeth – plus helps to whiten.

-- Ground cloves – provides antibacterial properties and gives the tooth powder a more pleasant taste (rather than the taste of clay/mud).
+- Ground cloves: Provides antibacterial properties and gives a more pleasant taste to the tooth powder.

-- Mint – is soothing on the gums, and provides a nice taste to the powder.
+- Mint: Soothing on gums, and provides a nice taste to the powder.

-This tooth powder is quicker and easier to make than the toothpaste, and you can sub in ground herbs and spices instead of essential oils, which is a great money saver!
-The powder lasts indefinitely on the counter as there are no liquid ingredients and all of the ingredients used naturally discourage bacterial growth.
-Also!
-Feel free to add more cloves, mint and/or cinnamon to the mix for s stronger taste and more concentrated powder.
+You can sub in ground herbs and spices instead of essential oils.
+The powder lasts indefinitely on the counter, as there are no liquid ingredients used, and all the ingredients naturally discourage bacterial growth.

 - 3 tbsp calcium carbonate powder

-- To use: wet toothbrush, dip into powder, brush, and rinse.
+Wet your toothbrush, dip into the powder, brush well, and rinse.

-Which do you prefer; toothpaste or tooth powder?
+Which do you prefer: toothpaste or tooth powder?
 Have you used a tooth powder before?
-Share your recipe below!
-We love getting your suggestions on recipes to try!
+Share in the comments below.